Richard O'Donnell (playwright): Twist

 On October 7, 2016, O'Donnell's musical comedy Twist, an adaptation of Dickens' Oliver Twist opened for a limited.
 The production had a book, music, and lyrics by O'Donnell and accredited to his pen name B. R. Kreep, and was also executive produced and directed by O'Donnell.

 Twist re-staged

 On October 8, 2017 Twist opened for a limited run at the George Hall theater.
 The title role received a gender twist from Oliver to Olivia, something O'Donnell has established as a sort of signature with his adaptations (see Kreepy Hollow).
 The production was executive produced and directed by O'Donnell.

 Kreepy Hollow

 On October 26, 2017 Kreepy Hollow (renamed from Kreepy Hallow) was re-staged at the George Hall Theater for a limited run.
 The Ichabod Crane character received a gender change and renamed Ichaboda.
 It was executive produced and directed by O’Donnell.

 Personal life

-Richard O'Donnell is the identical twin brother of Michael A. O'Donnell.

 O'Donnell is the father of Valia Dee, Tim, and Rich.
+He is the identical twin brother of Michael A. O'Donnell.